velartrill/velartrill.github.io/orig/kestrel.md

 "Thing is… well, we have a saying—"

-"'No battle plan survives first contact with the enemy?'" asks Soshten.
+"'The battle plan is always the first casualty?'" asks Soshten.
 Apparently some maxims are universal.

 "That's it exactly.
 Well, we were clearing a complex at the Gorge.
 Turned out a Guard bitch was running the place.
-It was just the one, but there weren't supposed to be *any* Guard there.
-It was a house army compound.
-We were picking through debris with flashlights when she charged us."
+It was just the one, but there weren't supposed to be *any* of the demons there.
+It was a Greycloak compound, House Bitterglint if I recall.
+We were picking through debris with handlamps when she charged us."

 "And you… sat on her?"
 Soshten asks, raising an eyebrow.
 Bear laughs.